Tempers

-Tempers are an American indie darkwave and synthpop duo from New York.
-The band formed in 2013 and consists of singer and songwriter Jasmine Golestaneh and Eddie Cooper.
+Tempers is a synthpop and indie darkwave project based in New York.
+It was founded in 2013 by singer and songwriter Jasmine Golestaneh.

-The duo started writing and recording music together in 2013, and have released 4 studio albums.
+The project initially consisted of Golestaneh and Eddie Cooper.
+As a duo, Tempers released the studio albums Services, Private Life, and New Meaning, as well as Junkspace, a collaborative work featuring architect Rem Koolhaas.

+The fourth album, Delusion, was released on April 24, 2026 and was co-produced by Golestaneh and Jorge Elbrecht.

 Career

 2013-2015: Formation and initial success

 Jasmine Golestaneh is of Latvian-Iranian descent and was born in Florida, United States.
 Golestaneh grew up in Europe before moving to New York.
 Eddie Cooper is originally from New York City, and prior to the duo's collaboration had lived and worked in Berlin.
 Cooper released music on electronic record labels including !K7 and Eskimo.
 The duo began recording music together in 2013.
 They released the single "Strange Harvest" in 2013 on the Pendu Sound record label.
 Ian Cohen of Pitchfork described Tempers as having a coldwave sound, and wrote "[...] within its four minutes, the slow burn of "Strange Harvest" reaches a point of self-immolation".

 Tempers first full-length studio album, Services, was released in 2015 on the German record label aufnahme + wiedergabe.
 "Strange Harvest" was included as a single for Services.
 The album was popular in Europe, and gained the duo a European and UK following.
 When recording, they used the Moog Opus 3 on tracks like "Summer is Gone" and the acoustic version of "Strange Harvest".

 In 2016, they played at the Volcano Extravaganza festival on the island of Stromboli.

 The duo released a five-track EP Fundamental Fantasy, on the British record label The Vinyl Factory, on 24 February 2017.
 The duo recorded much of Fundamental Fantasy through improvisation, and Cooper said in an interview for Wonderland Magazine that "a lot of the melodies and chord progressions came out of live improvisation, so the songs already had their colours and characters defined before we even got into the arrangement and production".
 "Further" was released as the lead single for the EP and in a review by David Graver for Cool Hunting it was described as "thoughtful" and "complex songwriting".

 In 2017, Tempers played at SXSW in Austin, Texas and toured Europe in the summer.